SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 5. On PlayCity CI select the project:
     - **[Play SRG iOS AppStore releases](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_PlaySrgIOSAppStoreReleases)**: `fastlane ios iOSPrepareAppStoreReleases`
     - **[Play SRG tvOS AppStore releases](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_PlaySrgTvOSAppStoreReleases)**: `fastlane ios tvOSPrepareAppStoreReleases`
-6. Select the commit with the tag.
+6. "Run" the project to open the dialog view.
-7. Run the project.
+7. In the *Parameters* tab, set the `tag_version` parameter (`X.Y.Z-N`) to use, if the version on `main` branch is not the expected one (**should not be the case**).
+8. "Run build" from the dialog view.
 The script:
    - Creates a new App Store release on App Store Connect with the current version if not already existing.
    - Sets the translated what's new for this version.
    - Updates the what's new App Store release notes with the translated release notes from crowdin.com.
-   - Does basic checks with [Fastlane precheck](https://docs.fastlane.tools/actions/precheck/).
+   - Does some basic metadata checks with [Fastlane precheck](https://docs.fastlane.tools/actions/precheck/).
    - No submission to Apple review is done for now.
-8. We can follow Apple release status and what's new release notes locally with `make appstore-status`.
+9. We can follow Apple release status and what's new release notes locally with `make appstore-status`.

 ℹ️ The project can be rerun to update the translated App Store release notes if needed.